scoobster17/joose-tabs/README.md

 # Joose Tabs

 A lightweight, minimal and unstyled tab component.
-(Incomplete)

 This component belongs to the Joose component library, but can be used completely independently.